AdobeDocs/experience-platform.en/help/xdm/tutorials/specific-fields-api.md

 ---
 title: Add Specific Fields to a Schema Using the Schema Registry API
-description: Learn how add individual fields from pre-existing field groups to an Experience Data Model (XDM) schema using the Schema Registry API.
+description: Learn how to add individual fields from pre-existing field groups to an Experience Data Model (XDM) schema using the Schema Registry API.
 ---
 # Add specific fields to a schema using the Schema Registry API